Ronan Darcy: Swindon Town

 On 13 July 2022, Darcy signed a two-year deal for EFL League Two side Swindon Town for an undisclosed fee, after completing a successful trial period at the club.
 He then scored his first goal for the Robins on 24 September, in a 1-2 away league victory against Grimsby Town.

 Crawley Town

 On 28 July 2023, Darcy signed for fellow League Two side Crawley Town on a two-year contract for an undisclosed fee, reuniting with Scott Lindsey who had signed him for Swindon.

 On 17 September He scored his first goal for Crawley against Tranmere Rovers in a 3-2 league victory.

 Darcy appeared in all three of Crawley's League Two play-off matches at the end of the 2023–24 as Crawley were promoted to League One after a 2–0 victory over Crewe Alexandra in the final.

 Wigan Athletic

 On 30 January 2025, Darcy signed for League One side Wigan Athletic on a two-and-a-half year deal for an undisclosed fee.

+On 7 September 2026, it was confirmed that he had left Wigan and was free to find a new club.